Skip to content

 What is the difference between warnings and errors in the report?

-The Eye-Able® Report performs an automated audit of your website.
-It is not always possible to determine with absolute certainty whether an issue found by the crawler is truly an error.
-Therefore, the report distinguishes between errors, warnings, and hints.
+The Eye-Able Report performs an automated audit of your website.
+However, it is not always possible to determine with complete certainty whether an issue detected by the crawler is actually an accessibility error.
+For this reason, the report distinguishes between errors, warnings, and notices.

 Errors